 The council had been noted to have cooperated in obtaining consents and would also be expected to cooperate with permitting access to their land for the purpose of constructing a solution to the problem.
 This alone may have been sufficient to meet their measured duty but the Court of Appeal did not go so far as to make an order and directed that the extent of the duty owed would be a matter for the trial judge to consider.
 The council’s appeal was allowed but the claim was not dismissed to allow the parties to return to the trial judge, if needed.

 The decision illustrates that the cause of a hazard – whether by another party or natural – is not crucial to bringing a claim.
 Once the property owner or occupier becomes aware of the hazard, the duty of care is established subject to consideration of the foreseeability of the damage and their ability to abate the nuisance.
 It further suggests that permitting access to land for the purpose of resolving a problem may be sufficient to meet the duty owed.

 Following consideration of the case law, the question arises as to what is the extent of the measured duty.
 The answer is dependent on the circumstances of each case: the extent of duty will be measured after an assessment of the defendant’s financial position, age, capacity, knowledge of the problem, foreseeability of damage and their ability to abate the nuisance.

 This subjective assessment is a difficult one to make and will vary from case to case.
 This uncertainty about the extent of the duty could cause problems for property owners, as they may not know what is expected of them, whether permitting access or paying for remedial works.
 Anyone concerned about a problem like this should obtain expert advice early on, in order to avoid complex litigation and significant legal costs.

-For more information on any of the issues raised in this article, please contact us on 0117 904 6000.
+For more information on any of the issues raised in this article, please contact our Civil Litigation department or call us on 0117 904 6000.